PERSONAL INJURY LITIGATION

-Whereas a plaintiff would be required to show a purely physical injury in a regular personal injury case, a plaintiff who has not necessarily suffered a physical injury can sue a defendant for psychological damages in an intentional infliction of emotional distress claim.
+Whereas a plaintiff would be required to show a purely physical injury in a regular personal injury case, a plaintiff who has not necessarily suffered a physical injury can sue a defendant for psychological suffering, severe or reckless disregard of the probability of causing emotional distress.
 In order to win such a claim, a plaintiff needs to prove that:

 The defendant engaged in “outrageous conduct”

 The defendant intended to cause emotional distress or acted with reckless disregard of the possibility of emotional distress occurring

 Courts are generally more likely to find a valid claim for intentional infliction of emotional distress where the defendant’s conduct is particularly outrageous.

 Negligent Infliction of Emotional Distress

 California courts can also award damages for emotional distress where the defendant acted negligently and a plaintiff suffered “serious emotional distress” as a result.
 The types of emotional distress that a court would look for include “suffering, anguish, fright, horror, nervousness, grief, anxiety, worry, shock, humiliation, and shame,” and the courts have stated that, “Serious emotional distress exists if an ordinary, reasonable person would be unable to cope with it.”

 Experienced Los Angeles Litigators For Your Emotional / Psychological Damage Claim